v2i0s2h2/open-chat-bots/rs/sdk/README.md

 It also defines a list of [commands](#commands).

-Finally, the bot definition specifies an optional [AutonomousConfig](#autonomous-configuration).
+Finally, the bot definition specifies an optional [autonomous_config](#autonomous-configuration).

 #### Commands

 When a bot is installed in a particular _location_ (community/group/direct chat), users within this location can issue commands by typing '/' in the message input.
 This pops up a list of available commands aggregated across all bots installed in this location.
-In the message entry, users can type further characters to filter the list of commands until they have selected the desired command.
+In the message entry, users continue typing to filter the list of commands until they have found the desired command.

 ```
 pub struct BotCommandDefinition {